 Another great way to avoid icy slopes is to follow the sun.
 In the morning, ski slopes that face east, and even south, since they will warm up the fastest.
 As the day progresses and the sun moves higher in the sky, gradually move to northern-facing slopes and then to western-facing slopes.
 Remember, avoiding icy terrain with kids will make your ski day so much easier, so plan to go where the sun is on your family spring ski trip.

 Get a fresh coat of wax on your skis

 Did you know that ski waxes are designed to function best at certain temperatures?
 Some waxes are designed to work great in really cold temperatures while other waxes work great at really warm temperatures of snow.
-To help your skis Glide well across the snow, take them into a local ski shop when you get to your destination and ask them to wax your skis.
-It may not seem like a big deal looking ahead, but if you spend a day where your skis are constantly sticking to the snow and you can barely move ahead, you’ll be regretting not getting that ski wax ahead of time.
+To help your skis glide well across the snow, take them into a local ski shop when you get to your destination and ask them to wax your skis.
+It may not seem like a big deal looking ahead, but if you spend a day where your skis are constantly sticking to the snow and you can barely move ahead, you’ll regret not getting that ski wax ahead of time.
 Ski waxes are typically very affordable, and you can often get a ski shop to wax your skis for about $15.
-If you can’t get into a ski shop, buy this no heat ski wax and apply yourself.
+If you can’t get into a ski shop, buy this no-heat ski wax and apply it yourself.

 Carry a backpack for extra gear

 Moms, I know that you can relate to this one.
 As soon as you get your kids all dressed in their gear, suddenly someone is too hot, another kid is too cold, and inevitably one of your children will want a snack.